 If you have received a Letter that approves the student for exam accommodations, you may handle the request in one of two ways:

-Our office does not grant extra time on exams.
-This is only approved as an accommodation for a documented disability.
+Our office does not grant extra time on exams unless they already have approved this accommodation with our office.
 If you send the student to our office, we will first talk with the student about the exam/course in question and ask them about their study techniques and test-taking strategies.
 We will encourage the student to talk with their instructor about their difficulties.
 We will also talk with them about what is required for students to qualify for extra time.
 This would mean they would need to get tested for a learning disability.
 Testing costs between $600-$2000, takes six hours or longer, and can require 4-6 weeks for a resulting report with a diagnosis and/or recommendations, and does not always result in a diagnosis or recommendations that include extended time on exams.

 The information a student shares with faculty about their disability is confidential information and must be treated as such, according to the Federal Family Educational Rights and Privacy Act (FERPA) of 1974.
 Avoid discussing disability issues at the front of the class or in the presence of other students.
 Information about a specific student’s disability should not be shared with other faculty members or staff, unless they have a legitimate educational need to know (you should consult with the Office of Student Accessibility regarding this issue).
 Written material about a specific student and their disability, including but not limited to the Accommodations Letter must be regarded as “confidential” material.